 Ingredients

-- 1 bunch asparagus (about 1 lb.)- thicker, larger stalks work best
+- 1 pound asparagus (typically one bunch) - I find that larger stalks work best

 - Black pepper